Reginald Foort: Career in Britain and Europe

 Foort's first performance on a Wurlitzer was at a theatre in Edinburgh, and a few weeks later he took up a job as organist at the New Gallery Kinema, Regent Street, London, where in the late 1920s he passed what he described as 'one of the happiest periods of my life', popularising the theatre organ as a 'one-man orchestra' through broadcasts and recordings of his performances on the cinema's F2/S Wurlitzer.
 This was followed by spells at the Paramount Theatre (Paris); the London Palladium, and, with Sandy MacPherson, the Empire, Leicester Square.
 He made his first commercial recording in 1926.

-In 1930 Foort became solo organist at the Regal, Marble Arch, performing on a Christie organ.
-In 1932 he was appointed the first resident organist at the Regal, Kingston upon Thames, and advised on the installation of theatre organs in a number of regional cinemas in collaboration with the organ builder Peter Conacher of Huddersfield.
+In 1930, Foort became solo organist at the Regal, Marble Arch, performing on a Christie organ.
+In 1932, he was appointed the first resident organist at the Regal, Kingston upon Thames, and advised on the installation of theatre organs in a number of regional cinemas in collaboration with the organ builder Peter Conacher of Huddersfield.
 During a visit to the US in 1935, he performed on the 4/36 organ at the Paramount Theatre in New York.
 Touring back home in Europe, he was warmly received at the Jerusalemkirk in Denmark owing to a popular following from his radio broadcasts.
 He did a five-month spell at the City Theatre, Amsterdam, and broadcast on the Dutch radio station Radio Hilversum, returning to London to take up a post as organist of the four-manual Compton organ at the Paramount Theatre, Tottenham Court Road.

-In 1936 Foort was appointed as Staff Theatre Organist at the BBC, performing at St George's Hall, Langham Place, and attained widespread popularity, not only for his musicality but also for his personal charm.
+In 1936, Foort was appointed as Staff Theatre Organist at the BBC, performing at the BBC Theatre Organ, St George's Hall, Langham Place, and attained widespread popularity, not only for his musicality but also for his personal charm.
 Each episode began and closed with his beguiling signature tune 'Keep Smiling'.
 In 1937 Foort was voted the most popular radio entertainer in Britain, with twice as many votes as Gracie Fields, beating his friend and fellow organist Reginald Dixon into third place.
 He remained in the role of Staff Theatre Organist until 1938, continuing to make broadcasts for the BBC on a freelance basis.

-In 1938 Foort designed and commissioned a mobile organ from the American firm M. P. Möller, which was first set up at the Drury Lane Theatre, London in only five days, enabling him to make his first recording on it on the fifth day.
-During the next few years he made a series of memorable recordings of classical and light music on the Möller.
-In 1941 he loaned the mobile organ to the BBC, and for the next ten years travelled round the country, often by train, giving performances.
-His warm and personable style, combined with his patriotism, were a boost to wartime morale, and he set himself a punishing schedule with the result that a decade later, in his words, 'there was not a town or city anywhere in Great Britain that I had not visited'.
+In 1938, Foort designed and commissioned a mobile organ from the American firm M. P. Möller, which was first set up at the Drury Lane Theatre, London in only five days, enabling him to make his first recording on it on the fifth day.
+During the next few years, he made a series of memorable recordings of classical and light music on the Möller.
+In 1941, he loaned the mobile organ to the BBC, and for the next ten years travelled round the country, often by train, giving performances.
+His warm and personable style, combined with his patriotism, were a boost to wartime morale, and he set himself a punishing schedule with the result that a decade later, in his words, "there was not a town or city anywhere in Great Britain that I had not visited".